 This section reviews recent TL approaches in ERP-based BCIs.
-Many approaches introduced in the previous section, e.g., RA, EA, RPA and EEGNet, can also be used here.
+Many approaches introduced in the previous section, e.g., RA, EA, RPA, and EEGNet, can also be used here.
 To avoid duplication, we only include approaches not introduced in the previous section here.
-Because there were no publications on cross-task TL in ERP-based BCIs, we do not have a "Cross-Task TL" subsection.
+Because there were no publications on cross-task TL in ERP-based BCIs, we do not have a "cross-task TL" section.